Previous dayApril 28, 2026Next day

 5.3 km-II-✓ ReviewedUSGS →

-Reports of a magnitude 3.0 earthquake 19 km ENE of Panguitch, Utah came in on April 28, 2026 at 17:16 UTC.
-Peak ground motion corresponded to MMI 2.5, classified as weak shaking.
-This was a shallow crustal earthquake, focused at 5.3 km depth.
-Coordinates: 37.895°, -112.231°.
+At 17:16 UTC on April 28, 2026, a magnitude 3.0 tremor occurred 19 km ENE of Panguitch, Utah.
+Maximum shaking intensity peaked at MMI 2.5 (weak).
+The event originated approximately 5.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 37.895°, -112.231°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28